lm3nitro/Projects/Firewall/Fortinet/Unboxing Fortinet.md

 <img width="681" alt="Screenshot 2024-04-06 at 9 44 39 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/03331b2f-c876-4018-b2a5-c1b611062d28">

 I then proceeded to install the latest update.
-As we can see, at the time, the latest available was v7.2.8.
+At the time of this writing, the latest available was v7.2.8.

 <img width="1188" alt="Screenshot 2024-04-05 at 11 32 39 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8404b738-17ed-42e8-8a7c-61f4abe98b2d">